Topics Map > •Security & Safe Computing > -Security Awareness & Education

 Before the Trip

-If you need assistance preparing for your technology for your trip, the Office of Information Technology (OIT) can help.
+If you need assistance preparing your technology for your trip, the Office of Information Technology (OIT) can help.
 The sooner you contact us before your trip, the better!
 Reach out via the OIT Help Desk.

 - Research the international requirements for each country you plan to visit.